syncfusion-content/asp.net-core-docs/aspnet-core/strongly-typed-html-helper.md

 The DatePicker control supports strongly typed Tag helpers that uses model expression as value for **ej-for** to refer to the models or view models passed to a view template.
 These helpers allows you to define the value of the DatePickerFor from the model.

-Add a class name “datemodel” in the DatePickercontroller and replace the code with the following code:
+Add a class name “CurrentDate” in the DatePickerController and replace the code with the following code:

 {% highlight html %}

-      public class datemodel
+      public class CurrentDate
         {
             public DateTime Value
             {
                 get; set;
             }
-            public datemodel(DateTime value) {
+            public CurrentDate(DateTime value) {
                 Value = value;
             }
-            public datemodel() { }
+            public CurrentDate() { }
         }

 {% endhighlight %}